Social Media And Eating Disorders

 Has social media impacted your mental health?

-The connection between eating disorders and mental health
+The connection between social media and eating disorders

 How might social media contribute to an eating disorder?

 The National Eating Disorders Association suggests that there is a clear link between social media consumption and the risk of developing eating disorders, such as binge eating disorder, bulimia nervosa, and anorexia nervosa.
-There are a few potential reasons why social media could lead to the development of an eating disorder.
+There are a few potential reasons why social media and eating disorders could be linked.

 Promoting unrealistic beauty standards

 Social media can be seen as a careful curation of content that users want to share with others.
-With filters and Photoshop, content creators can post picture-perfect images on their social media accounts that don’t portray how they really look.
+With filters and Photoshop, content creators can post picture-perfect images on their social media accounts that don’t portray how they really look, which may contribute to eating disorders.

 Cyberbullying